Want to get updates to your mailbox? 📬

 - Optimize for new keywords.
 Depending on when you last edited the content, you may need to optimize for different keywords.
 Or, if keywords weren’t on your radar when you first wrote the piece, you may need to edit it so that you do include important keywords.

 Google crawls your website when something is updated.
 Therefore, if you update your old content, Google will index your entire site more often.
-The more frequently Google indexes your site, the greater chance you will have at your content showing up in search results after publishing.
+The more frequently Google indexes your site, the greater the chance you will have your content showing up in search results after publishing.

 “